-Over the years, the tax payout ratio of Indo Count Industries Limited has been fluctuating on account of accumulated losses as well as the various incentives.
+Over the years, the tax payout ratio of Indo Count Industries Ltd has been fluctuating on account of accumulated losses as well as the various incentives.
 However, since FY2015, the tax payout ratio has stabilized, which is near the standard corporate tax rate in India.

-Operating efficiency parameters of Indo Count Industries Limited reflect that it has been able to improve its net fixed assets turnover (NFAT) over the years.
+Operating efficiency parameters of Indo Count Industries Ltd reflect that it has been able to improve its net fixed assets turnover (NFAT) over the years.
 NFAT has improved from 0.8 in FY2009 to 5.0 in FY2016.
 This is a very significant improvement by the company in terms of asset utilization.

 An investor would notice two things from the above chart: